The 8 best restaurants in El Paso right now

-Admittedly, Texas isn’t known for having the best beaches in the world, but that’s not to say there aren’t any strong contenders.
-Beauty is in the eye of the beholder, and down here, that doesn’t mean turquoise splashed on powdered white as it does in say, Bali.
-The Lone Star State has over 600 miles of coastline, and of that, we’re seeing hues more along the lines of emerald green, dusty gold and blood orange.
-Then there are the activities that make them that extra bit special: Texan beaches are firm favorite spots for families to gather and enjoy fireworks, barbecue and a cool, refreshing dip.
-Whether you’re looking for a quiet getaway or to frolic with loved ones, we’ve uncovered the ten best beaches in Texas to set your sights on as the temperatures rise along the Gulf Coast.
+Admittedly, Texas isn’t known for its beaches in the world, but that’s not to say there aren’t great ones around.
+The Lone Star State has over 600 miles of coastline, featuring stretches of emerald green, dusty gold and blood orange hues.
+Admittedly, it's the activities that make the Texas beaches extra bit special—think spots for families to gather and enjoy fireworks, barbecue and go for a cool, refreshing dip.
+Whether you’re looking for a quiet getaway or to frolic with loved ones, we’ve uncovered the best beaches in Texas to set your sights on as the temperatures rise along the Gulf Coast.
 Don’t forget the sunscreen!
 RECOMMENDED: The best things to do in Texas

 The 10 best things to do in Galveston, Texas